Quantum phase transitions of topological insulators without gap closing: Spin-Chern insulator

+If our consideration of the previous sections is meaningful we should test the stability of the spin-Chern insulator.
+The Semenoff mass term does not affect the spin-Chern insulator (unless it becomes too large, see Sec.\,II).
 In contrast, a $S^z$-symmetry breaking term should destroy the spin-Chern insulator.
-A realistic term which breaks the axial spin symmetry is the Rashba spin oribt coupling as induced by an external electric field or a substrate\,\cite{kane-05prl146802}.
+A realistic term which breaks the axial spin symmetry is the Rashba spin orbit coupling as induced by an external electric field or a substrate\,\cite{kane-05prl146802}.
 Even for tiny amplitude $\lambda_R$ we find gapping of the edge states.
 This is illustrated in Fig.\,\ref {fig:kmr_gapped_example} for a ribbon exhibiting 48 unit cells and parameters $t_2=0.1$ ($\phi=\pi/2$), $m_{\rm af}=0.25\,t$, and $\lambda_R=0.05\,t$ and $\lambda_R=0.15\,t$, respectively.
-To rule out that the gapping of edge states is just due to the finite size of the ribbon we also checked ribbons with 96 and 150 unit cells; in all cases the result is unchanged.
-This complements our considerations about SPTP and TQPT with and without gap-closing.
-Indeed the spin-Chern insulator exists: it is very similar to the $\mathbb{Z}_2$ TI but with broken TR symmetry -- merely protected by $S^z$ symmetry.
+To rule out that the gapping of edge states is just due to the finite size of the ribbon we verified it on ribbons with 96 and 150 unit cells.
+Note that the pair of left- and right-moving edge states crossing the bulk gap is degenerate because there is another pair at the other edge.
+An additional Semenoff mass term $M$ would lift this degeneracy\,\cite{kane-05prl146802}.
+In contrast to Fig.\,\ref{fig:km+maz-edge} here spin is not conserved anymore and the edge modes are superpositions of up- and down-spin electrons.
+Moreover, the spin quantization axis is not only tilted it even rotates as a function of momentum\,\cite{schmidt-12prl156402,rod-15prb245112}.

+We have seen that the spin-Chern insulator exists.
+It is very similar to the $\mathbb{Z}_2$ TI.
+While the later is protected by TR and U(1)$_{\rm charge}$ symmetries, the spin-Chern insulator is protected by U(1)$_{\rm spin}$ and U(1)$_{\rm charge}$ symmetries.
 As such the spin-Chern insulator phase turns out to be rather fragile.
-In condensed matter experiments it will be difficult to guarantee absence of any $S^z$ breaking sources (such as substrates or electric fields), but cold atomic gases with their high degree of tunability might provide a promising setup to realize this spin-Chern insulator phase.
+In condensed matter experiments it will be difficult to guarantee absence of any $S^z$ breaking sources (such as substrates or electric fields), but cold atomic gases with their high degree of tuneability might provide a promising setup to realize this spin-Chern insulator phase.